websages-archive/hoedown-party-2013/ceremony.md

 # Vows
 [Repeat after Rev. White]

-I (Keith/Eliza), take you (Eliza/Keith) to be my (husband/wife), my partner in life and my one true love.
+I (Keith/Eliza), take you (Eliza/Keith) to be my (wive/husband), my partner in life and my one true love.
 I will cherish our union and love you more each day.
 I will trust you and respect you, laugh with you and cry with you, loving you faithfully through good times and bad.
-I give you my unconditional friendship and steadfast support, from this day forward for as long as we both shall live.
+I give you my unconditional friendship and steadfast support, from this day forward, for as long as we both shall live.

 # Rings
 Traditionally, the passage to the status of husband and wife is marked by the exchange of rings.